Free Prescription Drug Helpline Numbers

 - Acting erratic or odd.

-- Continuing to use the drug regardless of the mounting ill effects they are causing in their life.
+- Continuing to use a drug regardless of the mounting ill effects it is causing in their life.

 - Their attempts to stop using have failed.